 Utilizing more-sustainable raw materials at the beginning of the supply chain and less harmful processes during production is a major concern for many denim textile manufacturers and jeans brands that want to be responsible.

 Discussing how denim mills are promoting more sustainable manufacturing practices by cleaning up traditionally dirty industry practices, Amanda Cattermole—a sustainability and chemical management consultant who worked for many years with Levi Strauss & Co., made the connection between cleaner practices and conserving resources.

 “From a mill-processing perspective, we’re seeing them create ways to reduce water use, and they’re also looking at things like foam dying and pre-reduced indigo,” she said.
 “If you’re using less water, you’re using less energy.
 We’re seeing a big push toward energy reduction and much safer reduction agents being used.”

 Noting the upcycling programs of brands such as Guess, Levi’s, Nike, H&M, Patagonia and Eileen Fisher, Cattermole also explained how brands are able to bypass the need for creating new goods by promoting a circular economy that relies on giving new life to products in their post-consumer states.

 Attendees noted that greater attention needs to focus on using scrap material and dead stock and recycling old products once consumers no longer need them.

-“We look for fabrics we bought a long time ago that were in our inventory to patch into the jean instead of going out and purchasing new material,” said Dana Kelly, a fabric manager at Huntington Park, Calif.–based Citizens of Humanity.
-“If we can use post-consumer goods, break them down and repurpose into fabrics, we could give them new life—a denim rebirth.”
+“We look for fabrics we bought a long time ago still in our inventory to use for patchwork or repair instead of going out and purchasing new material,” said Dana Kelly, a fabric manager at Huntington Park, Calif.–based Citizens of Humanity.
+“I like the idea of repurposing post-consumer goods into new fabrics — it’s like a denim rebirth.”